Lesson 5 of 5

 Portfolio Construction Principles

-1. Diversify across 3-5 uncorrelated underlyings -- different sectors, different market caps
+1. Spread across 3-5 uncorrelated names -- different sectors, different market caps.
+AAPL + AMD + JPM + ABBV covers tech, finance, and healthcare.

 Sample $100k Wheel Portfolio